lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :spdx-disable: Disable the SPDX-Identifier checker. (default: false)
     :lhc-version: Version of LHC to use. (default: 0.2.0)
     :license-exclude-paths: Comma-separated list of paths to exclude from the license checker.
-The paths used here will be matched using a contains rule so it is best to be as precise with the path as possible.
-        For example a path of '/src/generated/' will be searched as '**/src/generated/**'.
+Matches the paths defined here using a contains rule, we recommend you to configure as precisely as possible.
+For example a path of '/src/generated/' will search as '**/src/generated/**'.
         Example: org/opendaylight/yang/gen,protobuff/messages
         (default: '')
     :licenses-allowed: Comma-separated list of allowed licenses.